 Effective leaders will not only be transparent regarding expectations, but about who they are as individuals when they take on a leadership role.
 Authentic and successful leaders direct with a consistency that is based on their true character, not a contrived style.
 Eventually, others will see through a facade.

-While some individuals are born with leadership traits, nearly everyone can learn and build upon their leadership qualities, both personally and in the workplace.
+While some individuals are born with leadership traits, nearly everyone can learn and build upon their leadership potential and leadership qualities, both personally and in the workplace.
 Striving to include these eight characteristics of effective leadership can improve leadership skills and increase effectiveness.